CHAPTER ONE: INNOCENCE, AMERICA 1950s

-In response, I wrote a piece for the Guardian that read in part:
+In response, I wrote a piece for the paper that read in part:

 “The changes the Guardian notes and doesn’t comprehend are real and are caused by a confluence of three things: a hideous decline in the quality of education; the dramatic shift of population from the northeastern quarter of the country to the south and southwest; and the oligarchical control of the media.”

 That was in 1986.
 The piece went on: